Travel Guide to Kjölur route F35 in Iceland

 Hvítárvatn is a lake located about a 30-minute drive from Gullfoss Waterfall, It is a lake that has water from the river Hvítá.
 Next to Hvítárvatn, you will find the glacier Langjökull.
 As the lake is surrounded by untouched nature, glaciers, and mountains, it is a place where everybody needs to stop and simply enjoy the breathtaking views.

 Kerlingafjöll is a mountain range in the middle of the mountain road F35.
 It is 1.477m high and it has many hiking trails.
 We recommend stopping at Kerlingafjöll for one night, kerlingafjöll camping ground is a great place to sleep at.
 Kerlingarfjöll highland centre has everything needed including toilets, a cooking facility, and a coffee shop.
 It is perfect to drive on the Kjölur route on a rooftop tent car and camp at Kerlingafjöll camping ground.
 There are many things to do in Kerlingafjöll.
 If you stay at Kerlingafjöll highland resort, you can walk the summits of Kerlingafjöll.
 One of the widest and most open summits of all Icelandic highlands.
 Stop at the hot springs in Kerlingafjöll.
-It is a natural pool that is warm and cozy.
+It is a natural pool that is warm and cosy.
 It was created when trying to drill for hot water in the area.
-If you are a big hiking person, the ring of Kerlingafjöll is a three-day hiking trail around Kerlingafjöll mountains.
-There are also shorter hiking trails in the valley of Kerlingafjöll where you can see the magical colors of Kerlingafjöll mountains.
-You will also be able to see the glacier Hofsjökull as it is only 15km from Kerlingafjöll mountains.
+If you are a big hiking person, the ring of Kerlingafjöll is a three-day hiking trail around the Kerlingafjöll mountains.
+There are also shorter hiking trails in the valley of Kerlingafjöll where you can see the magical colours of Kerlingafjöll mountains.
+You will also be able to see the glacier Hofsjökull as it is only 15km from the Kerlingafjöll mountains.

-To camp at Kerlingafjöll is a very easy and a smooth process.
+To camp at Kerlingafjöll is a very easy and smooth process.
 Kerlingafjöll camping prices are relatively cheap and include toilet facilities.
 You do not have to book in advance for camping, however, if you plan to stay at Kerlingafjöll highland resort you do need to book your stay in advance.
 If you are unsure whether you should visit Kerlingafjöll or Landmannalaugar we recommend reading our blog about Landmannalaugar.

 It is not possible to visit Kerlingafjöll in the winter.
 The road is closed for the general public, but there are some Super Jeep tours to Kjölur during the wintertime.
 The weather in Kerlingafjöll for the summer period is mild, the temperature can drop down during the night time so it is important to dress well for your stay in Kerlingafjöll.

 Hveravellir is a geothermal area on the highland route Kjölur (Also known as road F35).
 Placed at the end of the glacier Langjökull it is a geothermal hot spring with smoking fumaroles and water holes that are bubbling.
-It is a one-of-a-kind experience to see Hveravellir nature reserve in Iceland.
+It is a one-of-a-kind experience to see the Hveravellir nature reserve in Iceland.
 Both in the summertime, but also in wintertime.
 Surrounded by glaciers, mountains, and lava fields, it has breathtaking views everywhere you look.

 Hveravellir is one of the most popular hot springs to visit in Iceland.
 The best way is to travel is in a 4x4 rental car.
 There are many hiking trails at Hveravellir.
 Hveravellir hiking trails will lead you through the untouched lava fields and mountain trails.